dotnet/docs-maui/docs/android/device/setup.md

 # Set up Android device for debugging

 While the [Android emulator](../emulator/debug-on-emulator.md) is a great way to rapidly develop and test your app, you'll want to test your apps on a real Android device.
 To run on a device, you'll need to enable developer mode on the device and connect it to your computer.
+For more information, see [Run apps on a hardware device](https://developer.android.com/studio/run/device) on developer.android.com.

 > [!IMPORTANT]
 > The steps in this article are written generically, to work on as many devices as possible.
 If you can't find these settings on your device, consult your device manufacturer's documentation.